fabriziotappero/ip-cores/README.md

 ### License

-This code of each IP core was taken "as is" from the website opencores.org.
+The code of each IP core was taken "as is" from the website opencores.org.
-The copyright owner of each IP code is the author of the code itself.
-For more information refer to the index.html or go to the website opencores.org
+The copyright owner of each IP core is the author of the code itself.
+For more information refer to the website opencores.org

-This code is free software; you can redistribute it and/or modify it under the terms of the http://www.gnu.org/licenses/gpl.html (GNU General Public License) as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+Each branch of this repository is a SEPARATE and DISTINCT project.
+Although each project is licensed under one of the various open-source licenses, it is necessary to examine the project files to determine the specific terms of that project's license.

+#### DISCLAIMER

+I am not a lawyer and I do not represent this as something meeting any specific legal requirements.

+IF YOU BELIEVE THAT ANYTHING STORED IN THIS REPOSITORY IS INCORRECT OR IS THE CAUSE OF ANY PROBLEM, DO NO HESITATE TO CONTACT ME AND I WILL DO ALL I CAN TO FIX IT.

 This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or